MichaelLarocca/blog-michael-jude-larocca/posts/2021/02-21/Review-Scratch.md

 ![The Christmas e-card](img/02-14-21/Christmas-card-12.png)

 I then redesigned the Greeting Card project with a Christmas theme.
 My daughter and I then sang and recorded "**We Wish You a Merry Christmas**" with a twist!
-We changed the lyrics to "**and all the gifts or cole you deserve!**" We changed the lyrics to foreshadow the game we made.
+We changed the lyrics to "**and all the gifts or coal you deserve!**" We changed the lyrics to foreshadow the game we made.

 #### Created the game